lm3nitro/Projects/Routing and Switching/Netgear/Linux Sniffing Interface.md

 > generic-receive-offload: on
 > large-receive-offload: off
 > ```
-> You should repeat this for every interface in your system, as you may have NICs from different manufacturers with different defaults.
+> This should be repeated for every interface on the system, as there may be NICs from different manufacturers with different defaults.

 *Offloading* refers to delegating certain networking tasks, such as checksum calculation or segmentation, to the NIC itself, which can significantly reduce the CPU overhead and improve network throughput.